Arioi: Polynesian society

-The system of power on the Society Islands included characteristics of both medieval European feudalism as well as the Hindu caste system.
+The system of power on the Society Islands included characteristics of medieval European feudalism.

 Structure

 The structure of the order of the Arioi was a mirror image of Tahiti's hierarchical society.
 There were several ranks; Moerenhout describes eight ranks which could be reached through initiation.
 Admission into the orders was relatively simple at first; thus, admission was associated with increasingly difficult requirements.
 Theoretically, all levels of all social groups were open to everyone, but in practice the highest classes of the Arioi were reserved for the highest classes of the nobility.
 The upper classes were occupied by priests, mostly the sons and daughters of the noble families in the upper classes, which guaranteed that the Arioi built up strong support for the absolutist ruling family.

 Each of the Society Islands had its own Arioi group which was associated with a particular place of worship (marae), and its own leaders of the order.
 The absolute highest leader was one of the leaders of the order in Raiatea, since the Taputapu-Atea marae, the holiest of all the worship platforms of Polynesia, was located there.

 There are special houses on the Society Islands in which the Arioi lived, in which they got together and which served as guest houses for visits by Arioi from other islands.
 27 Arioi houses have been documented in Tahiti.